 - Leave VCH property and smoke or vape in a location where they do not affect other people.

-VCH supports smoke-free places and actively encourages our communities to strengthen local bylaws to protect their citizens from second hand smoke.
-Several of our communities - including Vancouver, Whistler and Richmond - have enacted legislation stricter than what is required in the provincial legislation.
+VCH supports smoke-free places and actively encourages our communities to strengthen local bylaws to protect their citizens from second-hand smoke.
+Several of our communities - including Vancouver, Whistler and Richmond - have enacted stricter legislation than what is required in the provincial legislation.

 Creating smoke-free places is an important health protective measure.
 Making your home and vehicle smoke-free are simple ways that you can make a difference for yourself and loved ones.

 Second-hand smoke is harmful and is not safe in any amount.
 Create a healthy and safe environment for all by making your event smoke-free.
-By making your event smoke-free there will also be less unsightly tobacco waste/litter and this will help in decreasing your cost of cleaning up.
-Thank you for your efforts in making your event-smoke-free!

 Review and follow steps outlined in the Smoke-Free Outdoor Event Planning Guide (download below)

-Print signage for your event (download below) OR order as a vinyl sign by contacting the VCH Tobacco Reduction program at (604) 675-3801 or email:
+Print signage for your event (download below) OR order as a vinyl sign by contacting the VCH Tobacco Reduction program at (604) 675-3801 or email: firstname.lastname@example.org

 Place signage throughout event venue and communicate with staff about smoke-free status and how to handle non-compliance